 Not all instructors in the College permit this grading option, and the McIntire School of Commerce disallows the option entirely.
 Instructors have the right to deny students permission to take courses on a CR/NC basis; thus, you should seek permission before selecting this option.

 It is your responsibility to confirm with the instructor the minimum academic level of achievement for the grade of CR.

 - No more than two courses may be taken on a CR/NC basis in any semester or in summer session, exclusive of physical education courses.

-- A maximum of 24 credits of CR/NC courses may be used toward a degree.
+- Student who enter the College out of high school may count a maximum of 24 credits of CR/NC courses toward a degree.

 - Second-year transfer students are permitted to submit up to 18 credits of CR/NC work toward a degree; for third-year transfer students, a maximum 12 credits of CR/NC work are allowed.

 - Students may not use a CR/NC course to repeat a course in which a grade has already been given.
 If this should occur, the credits in the CR/NC course would not count toward graduation.